zyzo/izberg-api-python/README.md

 ### Edit offer

 To edit an offer, you must be logged as a staff user.
-Simply fetch the object using the <code>find()</code> function again, then edit the product's attributes you want to change.
-And finally call the <code>save()</code> function upon your product object.
+Simply fetch the object using the <code>find()</code> method again, then edit the product's attributes you want to change.
+And finally call the <code>save()</code> method upon your product object.

 ```python